-There are two types of people in the world: Natives and Transplants.
+There are two types of people in the world: natives and transplants.

 Natives have the benefit (or curse, depending on your perspective) of being born and raised in one place and remaining there their whole life.
-Transplants have shallower roots, picking up and moving when school or job, wild hair or wonderlust draws them elsewhere.
+Transplants have shallower roots, picking up and moving when school or job, wild hair or wanderlust draws them elsewhere.

-I realize this is an oversimplification, of course, but for the sake of illustration I’m painting extremes.
+I realize this is an oversimplification, of course, but for the sake of illustration, I’m painting extremes.
 Most First-Worlders more likely live somewhere along the spectrum, maybe going off to school for a few years before settling back in their hometown, or taking a job in a new place and adopting it as home.

 I’m a Transplanter, having made a significant move half a dozen times in my life.
 I’m living as close as I have since marriage to where I was born (under two hours); the farthest away was our year in Germany—6,000 miles and a plane ride away.